AliAmjid/img-cropper/README.md

 ![](https://i.imgur.com/xxOUXAm.jpg)
 **Example of usage**
-Library can be use as Nette control for picking image.
+Library can be use as Nette control for picking / croping image forexample for profile picture and etc. github flavoured markdown - e.g.

-I want to include code in a  [markdown gist on github](https://gist.github.com/derekdreery/8933123), and cannot work out how to do syntax highlighting.

-github flavoured markdown - e.g.